GuilhermeLuanMorais/air-cnc/README.md

-# air-cnc
+# air-cnc (RocketSeat Week 09)
-Prototype using JS6, Node, ReactJS, MongoDB (mongoose)
+Prototype using JS6, NodeJS, ReactJS, MongoDB (mongoose)

-Its an application to connect developers with a company.
+Its an application to connect developers with a company, where companies can offer spots to developers.

 If you want to test the application, tip:
 If you have Yarn: